-Fund Balance Recommendation for FY2024 Budget
+Fund Balance Recommendation for FY2025 Budget

-We are recommending the City include \$545,000 of Fund Balance to support the FY2024 municipal budget.
-This is a reduction of \$43,570, or 7.4%, from the FY2023 budget.
-As the table at the end of this section shows, we expect to end this current fiscal year without needing to utilize any of the FY2023 budgeted funds.
+We are recommending the City include \$545,000 of Fund Balance to support the FY2025 municipal budget, which is unchanged from the FY2024 budget.
+As the table at the end of this section shows, we expect to end this current fiscal year with a slight increase in Fund Balance, which means we didn't need to utilize any of the FY2024 budgeted funds.

-We estimate that the City will end FY2023 with an Unassigned Fund Balance of \$7.5 million, which is a slight increase of just over \$65,000 from the end of FY22.
-This \$7.5 million would represent 17.5% (about 64 days' worth) of anticipated FY2023 operating expenses of \$42,765,285.
-Using \$545,000 of Fund Balance in FY24 could drop this to about 16.3% (59 days' worth) of operating expenses.
+We estimate that the City will end FY2024 with an Unassigned Fund Balance of \$9.5 million, which is an increase of \$500,000 from the end of FY23.
+This \$9.5 million would represent 20.0% (about 73 days' worth) of anticipated FY2024 operating expenses of \$47,500,000.
+Using \$545,000 of Fund Balance in FY25 could drop this to about 18.8% (69 days' worth) of operating expenses.
 However, our goal always is to end the fiscal year having taken in slightly more revenues and having expended less than budgeted, such that the City needs to use little or none of the Fund Balance budgeted.
 Ultimately, to maintain the City's financial health, we need to be adding incrementally to the overall fund balance on a consistent basis.